thor1033/StockAnalyzer/README.md

  # Stock Analyzer
-Visualiing the data(daily candles):
+Visualing the data(daily candles):
 ![alt text](VisualizeCandlesExample.PNG)

 **TODO:**
 * WRITE A CLASS FOR STOCK
     * Add technical analysis (head and shoulders, cup and handle etc..)
+    * Make sure you get the same length with all the technical indicators
-    * Add technical indicators
+    * More Dynamic with all the types of technical indicators
+    * Get Tweets about the given stock from ticker
     * Sentiment analysis from tweets with text processing using http://text-processing.com/docs/ - https://en.wikipedia.org/wiki/Sentiment_analysis

 * CONVERT THE DATA TO FORMATS WHICH CAN BE USED BY A NN